Naval fleet

-A naval fleet is the largest operational formation of warships in a navy, typically under a single command and organized for strategic missions.
+A naval fleet is the largest operational formation of warships in a particular navy, either national or otherwise, typically under a single command and organized for strategic missions.
 While modern fleets are permanent, multi-role forces (e.g., carrier strike groups), historical fleets were often ad hoc assemblies for specific campaigns.
 The term "fleet" can also synonymously refer to a nation’s entire navy, particularly in smaller maritime forces.

 Fleets have shaped geopolitics since antiquity—from the trireme fleets of Athens to the nuclear-powered carrier groups of today—enabling power projection, trade protection, and deterrence.
 Multinational fleets, such as NATO’s Standing Maritime Groups, demonstrate their continued diplomatic-military role.

 Historical development

 Ancient and medieval fleets

 The earliest organized naval fleets emerged in the Eastern Mediterranean and East Asia, where maritime trade routes and coastal warfare necessitated centralized naval power.